 All provisions within this catalog are subject to change without notice.
 If you have questions or comments, please contact email@example.com.

 The College offers online courses that are an extension of the on-campus course offerings.
-Over 100 online and hybrid courses are offered in General Education, Computer Technology, Business, Health Science, and Office Technologies.
+Over 100 online and hybrid courses are offered in General Education, Computer Technology, and Health Sciences.
 Emphasis is placed on offering online courses that support programs at the Great Falls College MSU, as well as other units of the Montana University System.

 Programs and Offerings Available Online